Connecting to a VM serial console via SSH

 -

-of the SSH key before each connection to the VM.The first time you connect to the VM, the client sends the SSH key fingerprint to the server and awaits a decision on establishing a connection:
+of the SSH key before each VM connection.The first time you connect to a VM, the client shows the SSH key fingerprint and awaits confirmation to establish a connection:

 YES